 House Shape

 A 10-year-old ranch is a lot easier to cover than a 19th-century mansion.
-The latter actually requires more material per square foot because all the cuts into the siding that renovators would have to make would leave a lot of unusable waste material behind.
+The latter requires more material per square foot because all the cuts into the siding that renovators would have to make would leave a lot of unusable waste material behind.
 Fitting a piece of siding into a regular rectangle is much easier.

 Siding Material